 '''

 call SetBounds (lower, upper < , seg > );

 '''

+The SetBounds call sets constant upper and lower bounds.
 The inputs to the SetBounds subroutine are as follows:

 lower is a lower bound for the solution components.upper is an upper bound for the solution components.